Doctor’s Orders: Prologue

 I nod.
 “That’ll work.”

 He winks playfully.
-“Although this time, I’d prefer not to wear it.”
+“Although I’d prefer not to wear it next time.”

 After the show, we find a dark corner at the hotel bar.
 We haven’t stopped gushing about the show, both of us unable to stop talking about the songs that took our breath away.